Google Directory, LDAP, AD, GAL: Choose the Right Architecture

 Definitions

-Before we start, here are the most common definitions to know when it comes to contacts centralization:
+Before we start, here are the most common definitions to know when it comes to contact centralization:

 Directory

 A directory is a centralized address book, accessible by all the users of an organization.
 It contains contact details such as name, email, job title, phone number, location, birthday, etc. It may contain the users of the organization as well as external contacts.
-For instance, Google Workspace (G Suite) admin panel has a section that allows to manage contact information of the internal users.
+For instance, the Google Workspace (G Suite) admin panel has a section that allows to management of contact information of internal users.

 Global Address List

-A Global Address List (or GAL) is a term that was initially used by Microsoft Exchange to define all the contacts shared with the organization, internal and external.
+A Global Address List (or GAL) is a term that was initiated by Microsoft Exchange.
+This system was used to define all the contacts shared with the organization, internal and external.
 It is a synonym of “Directory”, even if it is mostly used by organizations with a strong “Microsoft Culture”

 Active Directory (AD)